aplteam/Cider/docs/Cider-API-Reference.md

    From here on we refer to this as the _root of the project_.
 2. Setting the system variables `⎕IO` and `⎕ML` in the root of the project
 3. Bringing all code and variables into the root of the project
-4. Loading all Tatin packages from the Tatin installation folders defined on `tatinFolders`
+4. Loading all Tatin packages from the Tatin installation folders defined by `tatinFolders`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
 6. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
 7. Executing the project-specific function noted on `init`, usually to initialize the project